 Shiloh’s other activities include support for arts programs related to minority issues.
-For example, his contributions to Native youth projects include serving as a mentor for the “Young Native Voices Theater Education Project” in Los Angeles.
-He was honored with a certificate of appreciation as a facilitator and storyteller for the Underground Railroad Research Program titled “A Trail of Tears” in 2000.
-Shiloh has also worked with Rosa Parks.
+His contributions to Native youth projects include serving as a mentor for the “Young Native Voices Theater Education Project” in Los Angeles.
+He was honored as a facilitator and storyteller for the Underground Railroad Research Program titled “A Trail of Tears” in 2000 working with Civil Rights leader, Rosa Parks.